Jamy-L/Handheld-Multi-Frame-Super-Resolution/README.md

 ```
 Please replace `alpha` and `beta` with the coefficients of your camera, and run the MC simulator to generate the correction curves at several ISO levels tailored for you specific device.
 Our curves may work for you camera but it might be sub-optimal as the noise models of the Google Pixel 4a camera and yours may diverge.

-Last, download and unzip the test burst from [here](https://drive.google.com/file/d/1ot0E6guY5AacM-I6-GffHqFzykVb22wV/view?usp=share_link) and put it in the `./test_burst/` folder (it is a zipped folder containing 13 raw images originally from [here](https://github.com/goutamgmb/deep-rep)), or download the latest release of the code already containing test bursts.
+Place your .dng image burst in the `./test_burst/` folder.
+You can download some dng bursts [here](https://github.com/goutamgmb/deep-rep), or download the latest release of the code already containing test bursts.
 Now, simply run the code for x2 super-resolution with:
 ```
 python run_handheld.py --impath test_burst --outpath output.png
 ```